8 affordable (and free) in-depth marketing ideas to grow your small business

-For example, Everlane, an online clothing store, offers free shipping on your first order for joining their email list.
+For example, Everlane, an online clothing store, offers 10% off your first order for joining their email list.
 Sure, discounts are an obvious choice, but people love saving money, and they work.

 Another great example is sunglass brand William Painter’s gamified spin the wheel newsletter sign up.
 They offer new users a one-time-only chance to spin the wheel and win a discount.

 These promotions aren’t the only way to build your list.
-Newsletters can be very appealing to you audience – you just need to make sure the value you deliver is worth subscribing for.
+Email newsletters can be very appealing to your audience – you just need to make sure the value you deliver is worth subscribing for.

 William Painter also fills their newsletter with interesting stories, imagery and memes that their customer personas take an interest in: